 But I will be OK with the world, cause I got out.
 I got up.
 I got quiet.

-Bow hunting season is open starting this weekend in South Dakota!
+Bow hunting season is open again right now in South Dakota!